keithjgrant/Taming-CSS/Crawling/chapter2.md

   color: white;
 ```

-We are already familiar with the `color` attribute.
+We are already familiar with the `color` property.
 This sets the color of the text to white.

 <!-- Change to named color -->
 ```css